 - Many more

-How to avoid headaches from amines
+Avoiding headaches from amines

-- Avoid canned and processed foods
+- Don’t eat canned and processed foods

-- Buy, cook and consume only fresh food
+- Buy, cook, and consume only fresh food

 - Avoid spoiled food (meat older than two days), it can contain high amounts of amines

-Homemade fermented vegetables safe
+Homemade fermented food safer

-In short: why probiotics cause headaches
+Summary: two possible reasons why probiotics cause headaches

-- Some commercially fermented food containing biogenic amines can trigger headaches and migraine in sensitive persons.
+- Some commercially fermented food containing biogenic amines trigger headaches and migraine in sensitive persons.
 Probiotic supplements and homemade fermented food are safer.